solidusjs/devtools-solidus/README.md

 * Run `grunt build` to generate an installable `.crx` file in the `dist/` directory.

 #Usage
+* The extension currently requires a pre-release version of Solidus.
+To use this version, update `package.json` to point to `"git+https://github.com/solidusjs/solidus.git#2b830f4c08"`.
+A `log_server_port` port must also be specified in order for log streaming to work.
+Note that this feature won't work currently with the [vagrant-solidus plugin](https://github.com/solidusjs/vagrant-solidus).

 * Once the extension is installed, you can open Chrome's Developer Tools and you should see a "Solidus" tab.